-Babywearing Ireland’s Wear A Hug Fair – Ireland’s biggest Babywearing Expo is now in its sixth year
+Babywearing Ireland’s Wear A Hug Fair

-“Our organisation is something special.
-It is run entirely by volunteers.
-There are almost 100 of us, all passionate about educating and enabling parents and carers to wear their babies and toddlers.
-Finding the right sling for you can be overwhelming.
-We run 30 sling meets throughout the length and breadth of Ireland, where you can try out slings, get advice from other babywearers and rent different types of slings for a small fee.
+“Our organisation is something special”, Dearbhla added, “It is run completely by volunteers.
+There are about 100 of us all passionate about educating and enabling parents and carers to wear their babies and toddlers.
+Finding the right sling for you can be overwhelming, we run almost 30 sling meets (with libraries of demo slings) throughout the length and breadth of Ireland where you can try out slings, get advice from other babywearers and rent different types of slings for a small fee.
 We also have a postal sling library.
-The sling meets are very social events, offering a welcome space to meet and chat with like minded parents.”
+The sling meets are also very social, offering a welcome space to chat with like minded parents.”

 For more information on Babywearing Ireland or the Wear a Hug fair please see:

 For more information

-Claire Haugh (Fair Organiser) email: email@example.com
+Dearbhla Cronin (Fair Organiser) email: email@example.com

 Sinead O’Higgins (Babywearing Ireland PR) email: firstname.lastname@example.org